 Take a holistic cybersecurity approach

 Both employees and business decision-makers must educate themselves on cyber threats.
+They should also use reliable web browsers to have safe browsing experiences.
+So, encourage them to do brave vs chrome comparison or learn the differences between other popular browsers to make informed choices that prioritize their online security and privacy.
 The increase in complexity and viciousness of attacks dictates a holistic approach as no single technology can be described to be the one that can do the trick.
 Cyber reliance best practices require that you focus on the behavior of all stakeholders and not just the security teams.
 Security vulnerabilities should also be looked into using governance, compliance, and risk management tools.

 Emerging threats and cyber-attacks need to be responded to with speed and agility.
 This can be done through decentralization of intrusion detection and data protection, ensuring device resilience by ensuring reverting to a safe state in case of an attack or targetting, and automating communication and the first line of response when an attack occurs by leveraging artificial intelligence.

 Consolidate and analyze data across all networks and systems so that you can define basic user behavior.
 This information can then be integrated into intrusion detection software and the ability to detect malicious and abnormal activities will increase.
 Automation using AI and ML should be leveraged for better and real-time detection of attacks.
 Deploying threat intelligence services will also ensure the detection of advanced persistent threats.

 Data-driven cybersecurity ensures data is embedded in cybersecurity and does away with using approximations.
 This can be done using segmentation and tokenization, threat intelligence, and access management.
 Data should not be an afterthought but a main part of the cybersecurity process.